Large Pores on the Nose and Face: Causes, Treatments, and More

 Except for the bottoms of the hands and feet, the entire body is covered with hairs, some so small they are very difficult to see.
 Every hair has a follicle, and every hair follicle is positioned under a pore.

-Healthline reports that there are two types of pores.
-One type of pore secretes an oil that the body produces called sebum.
+There exists two types of pores, the first type secretes oil that the body produces called sebum.
 It is used to protect and lubricate the skin and hair shafts around the follicles.
 The other type of pores releases sweat.

 Pores that release sebum from the sebaceous glands that surround the hair follicles are the ones that can get clogged with oil, dead skin cells, bacteria, and dirt.
 Pores that release perspiration are not typically the ones that get clogged.